apache/shardingsphere/docs/community/content/contribute/committer.en.md

 3. Pull Request that committer submits needs to mark labels and milestone based on the type and time.

+4. When committer reviewed and approved any Pull Request, committer could squash and merge to master.
+If there is any question you concerned about this Pull Request, contact us and we could disscuss.

 > To be noticed: At least one committer is expected to be in the assignee list of that issue before it is completed.